github/docs/content/get-started/learning-about-github/githubs-products.md

 - 50,000 {% data variables.product.prodname_actions %} minutes
 - 50GB {% data variables.product.prodname_registry %} storage
 - Access control for {% data variables.product.prodname_pages %} sites.
 For more information, see "[Changing the visibility of your {% data variables.product.prodname_pages %} site](/enterprise-cloud@latest/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site)."
-- A service level agreement for 99.9% monthly uptime
+- A service level agreement for 99.9% monthly uptime.
 - The option to configure your enterprise for {% data variables.product.prodname_emus %}, so you can provision and manage members with your identity provider and restrict your member's contributions to just your enterprise.
 For more information, see "[About {% data variables.product.prodname_emus %}](/enterprise-cloud@latest/admin/authentication/managing-your-enterprise-users-with-your-identity-provider/about-enterprise-managed-users)."
 - The option to centrally manage policy and billing for multiple {% data variables.product.prodname_dotcom_the_website %} organizations with an enterprise account.
 For more information, see "[About enterprise accounts](/enterprise-cloud@latest/admin/overview/about-enterprise-accounts)."